Medical Devices

 Registration Medical Device

-Obtaining a medical device registration is mandatory under the Medical Device Regulation 2017/745 to achieve a safer and transparent market for the benefit of medical device end-users.
-Certification Experts can guide the registration of your medical devices within EUDAMED (previously Farmatec) for Europe for the UK the medical device needs to be registered within the MHRA.
+Medical device registration is mandatory under the Medical Device Regulations to facilitate a safer and transparent market for the benefit of the users.
+Certification Experts can guide you with the registration of your medical devices in EUDAMED for Europe, and in DORS at the MHRA.

 - Classify your product